Scansoriopterygidae: Classification

 Turner, Makovicky and Norell (2012) included only Epidexipteryx hui in their primary phylogenetic analysis, as a full-grown specimen of this species is known; regarding Scansoriopteryx/Epidendrosaurus, the authors were worried that including it in the primary analysis would be problematic, because it is only known from juvenile specimens, which "do not necessarily preserve all the adult morphology needed to accurately place a taxon phylogenetically" (Turner, Makovicky and Norell 2012, p.
 89).
 Epidexipteryx was recovered as basal paravian that didn't belong to Eumaniraptora.
 The authors did note that its phylogenetic position is unstable; constraining Epidexipteryx hui as a basal avialan required two additional steps compared to the most parsimonious solution, while constraining it as a basal member of Oviraptorosauria required only one additional step.
 A separate exploratory analysis included Scansoriopteryx/Epidendrosaurus, which was recovered as a basal member of Avialae; the authors noted that it did not clade with Epidexipteryx, which stayed outside Eumaniraptora.
 Constraining the monophyly of Scansoriopterygidae required four additional steps and moved Epidexipteryx into Avialae.

 A monophyletic Scansoriopterygidae was recovered by Godefroit et al. (2013); the authors found scansoriopterygids to be basalmost members of Paraves and the sister group to the clade containing Avialae and Deinonychosauria.
 Agnolín and Novas (2013) recovered scansoriopterygids as non-paravian maniraptorans and the sister group to Oviraptorosauria.
 Brusatte et al. (2014) also found Epidexipteryx to be a basal oviraptorosaur along with Pedopenna.
 The Bayesian analysis of Cau (2018) placed scansoriopterygids in Oviraptorosauria again, while the parsimony analysis placed them in the base of Avialae, and included Xiaotingia in Scansoriopterygidae as sister to the rest of the group.
 Pittman et al. (2020) again found scansoriopterygids to be basal oviraptorosaurs.
+Cau (2024) placed Scansoriopterygidae within Anchiornithidae.